unicode-org/message-format-wg/spec/registry.md

 > or the type `com.ibm.icu.util.CurrencyAmount` can be used to set the currency and related
 > options (such as the number of fraction digits).

-### Non-Negative Integer Options
+### Digit Size Options

-Some _options_ of number _functions_ are defined to take a "non-negative integer".
+Some _options_ of number _functions_ are defined to take a "digit size option".
 Implementations of number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.

-A "non-negative integer" is an _option_ value that the _function_ evaluates as an integer greater than or equal to zero.
+A "digit size option" is an _option_ value that the _function_ interprets as a small integer value greater than or equal to zero.
-Implementations MAY define an upper limit on the resolved value of a non-negative integer option consistent with that implementation's practical limits.
+Implementations MAY define an upper limit on the resolved value of a digit size option option consistent with that implementation's practical limits.

-The implementation MAY accept any implementation-defined type as the value.
+In most cases, the value of a digit size option will be a string literal that encodes the value as a decimal integer.
-Implementations MUST accept a _literal_ as the value.
+Implementations MAY also accept implementation-defined types as the value.
-When the value is a _literal_, it MUST match `non-negative` in this ABNF:
+The _literal_ representation of a digit size option matches the following ABNF:
 >```abnf
->non-negative = "0" / (("1"-"9") *DIGIT)
+> digit-size-option = "0" / (("1"-"9") [DIGIT])
 >```